 MGT 6412.
 Taxation of Business and Investment Transactions.
 [Formerly MGT 412] This course focuses on the fundamental concepts of federal income taxation that apply to business and financial transactions typical of most taxpayers such as choice of business entity, measurement of taxable income (loss) from operations, acquisitions and dispositions of property, nontaxable exchanges, cost recovery, compensation and retirement planning, and investment and personal financial planning.
-The objectives of the course are to educate students about the role taxes play in financial and managerial decision-making; provide them with a working knowledge of those principles of tax law that are of wide application and importance, develop their intuition about the likely tax consequences of business and investment transactions, begin developing in them an appreciation of tax planning as a process for maximizing wealth, and give them a good foundation for increasing their tax knowledge through advanced courses, self-education, or on-the-job training.
+The objectives of the course are to educate students about the role taxes play in financial and managerial decision-making; provide them with a working knowledge of those principles of tax law that are of wide application and importance, develop their intuition about the likely tax consequences of business and investment transactions, begin developing in them an appreciation of tax planning as a process for maximizing wealth, and give them a good foundation for increasing their tax knowledge through advanced courses, selfeducation, or on-the-job training.
 To help students understand and become conversant with the fundamental concepts of federal income taxation, the instructor uses a problem-oriented approach that requires students to apply the more important principles of tax law to discrete factual situations.
-Prerequisite: MGT 6311 or consent of the instructor.
+Prerequisite: Mgt.
+6311 or consent of the instructor.
 [2]

 MGT 6414.
 Research in Financial Reporting (MAcc).
 [Formerly MGT 414A] This accounting course is designed to provide students with the ability to research and provide analytical accounting recommendations for difficult and complex financial reporting issues.
-This course covers all accounting standards issued regardless of whether the client is public or private, or for-profit or non-profit, or national or international.
+This course covers all accounting standards issued regardless of whether the client is public or private, or for-profit or nonprofit, or national or international.
 Because of the multiple numbers of standard setters that exist globally, students need to understand how to find answers to critical issues.
 [2]

 MGT 6415.
 Audit Institutions and Processes (MAcc).
 [Formerly MGT 415A] This course serves those entering the audit service line of an international public accounting firm.
 It fosters the development of a fundamental understanding of the assurance service market and associated engagement-level processes.
-The focus is (1) the nature and value of external audits of corporate financial statements, (2) the structure and performance of the public accounting profession, (3) approaches to assessing the risk of material misstatement and evaluating financial statement assertions, and (4) the conceptual and practical problems attest providers face.
+The focus is: 1) the nature and value of external audits of corporate financial statements, 2) the structure and performance of the public accounting profession, 3) approaches to assessing the risk of material misstatement and evaluating financial statement assertions, and 4) the conceptual and practical problems attest providers face.
 The emphasis throughout the course is professional judgment as opposed to off-the-shelf mechanical rules.
 [2]

 MGT 6416.
-Advanced Cost Accounting.
+Advanced Cost Accounting (MAcc).
 [Formerly MGT 416] Accounting addresses the measurement, aggregation, and evaluation of economic information useful for decision making.
 This information is frequently consolidated, organized, and presented in the form of financial statements.
-MGT 6410 and 6411 address general purpose external financial reports, primarily the balance sheet, income statement, and statement of cash flows.
-These statements are provided to individuals outside the firm who do not have the authority to compel management to provide the information they desire.
-These statements are further described as external because their primary users are groups and individuals outside of the firm, such as shareholders, security analysts, and other interested parties.
 This course focuses on internally available information, much of which is not required for disclosure in the external financial statements.
 Analysis of such proprietary, internal information, the product of the firms managerial accounting systems, will be the course focus.
 Users of these internal information sources are managers, directors, investment bankers, consultants, internal and external auditors.
-This course is not available for students who have taken MGT 6413.
-Prerequisite MGT 6311 or equivalent.
-[2]
+This course is not available for students who have taken MGT 6312.
+Prerequisite: MGT 6311 or equivalent.
+[2] (For MAcc students only)